ekqt/ekqtblog/src/data/understanding-morgan.md

 //This would be: method, rrl, status, content-length, response time and content
 ```

-Middlewares, regardless if they are set with Morgan or not are the backbone of any Express application.
+Middlewares, regardless if they are set with Morgan or not, are the backbone of any Express application.
 You can choose to integrate application-level, router-level, error-handling, built-in or third-party middleware to your apps building a series of functions together, creating a middleware system for all of your needs.

 Thank you for reading!